shrooot/playlist-port/README.md

 Just putting this here for all (though scarce) Amazon Music users who have friends who use Spotify :)

 <h2>How to use it?</h2>
-1. Do normal git stuff
+1. Do normal git stuff <br />
 2. Go to https://developer.spotify.com/dashboard/ and create a application.
-Find the client ID and a secret key, you'll have to paste it in the code.
+Find the client ID and a secret key, you'll have to paste it in the code. <br />
-3. Find your playlist link from Amazon Music
+3. Find your playlist link from Amazon Music. <br />
-4. Run the code
+4. Run the code. <br />